Hitchcock717/epson-projector-technical-document/README.md

 # epson-projector-technical-document
-Assignments for Technical Writing Lesson in November, 1st.
+Assignments for Technical Writing Lesson.
+Delivered in November,1st.